Kenny Guiton: Houston

 Following his playing career Guiton entered the coaching profession, serving as a graduate assistant at the University of Houston under his former offensive coordinator at Ohio State and Houston head coach, Tom Herman.
 On December 29, 2016, he followed Herman to the University of Texas, where he served as an offensive quality control assistant in charge of wide receivers.
 However in April 2017, Guiton returned to Houston as the team’s wide receivers coach.

 Stephen F. Austin

 After two seasons with Houston, he was first hired in the offseason by Stephen F. Austin to be their outside wide receivers coach, but was lured to Louisiana Tech to serve in the same role.

 Louisiana Tech

 He spent the 2019 season with Louisiana Tech as the team’s wide receivers coach.

 Colorado State

 In 2020 he was hired by Colorado State to be their pass game coordinator and wide receivers coach.

 Arkansas

 In 2020, Guiton was hired as the Arkansas Razorback's wide receiver's Coach for the 2021 season.

+On October 22, 2023 Arkansas head coach Sam Pittman fired offensive coordinator Dan Enos eight games into the season.
+Guiton was named interim offensive coordinator for the remainder of the 2023 season.